21 September 2023

 Lyon’s Best

-My year in Lyon went by so fast that I missed to write about most of the good side of things in living there.
-It's been a constant love-hate relationship with France -- from the infamous French bureaucracy, to the reputed rudeness of the locals, proven true time and again.
-However, a year spent in Lyon also proved that even such gloomiest impressions could be outshone by a few, better things.
-In the end, everything's just dependent on perspective, always a case-to-case basis.
-And in the spirit of paying credits to where it's due (and for the sake of reminiscing, too), I am listing all those personal best Lyon memories I managed to extract out of 12 months of battling out such French revolution
+My year in Lyon went by so fast, that I missed to write about most of the good side of things in living there.
+It's been a constant love-hate relationship with France, I would say, from the infamous French bureaucracy, to the reputed rudeness of the locals, proven true time and again.
+However, a year spent in Lyon also proved that even such gloomiest impressions could be outshone by a few, far better things.
+In the end, everything's just based on perspective, always a case-to-case basis.
+And in the spirit of paying credits to where it's due, and for the sake of reminiscing too, I am listing all the personal best Lyon memories I managed to extract out of 12 months of battling out such French revolution

 Going out of Lyon, the second time ( Perouges )

-Lyon (the place itself) was still exquisite as it is.
-Even in the darkest of days, the visual serves and keeps on giving.
-One can easily confirm this up close, or from afar.
+Lyon (the place itself) was exquisite as it is.
+Even in the darkest of days, the visual serves (and keeps on giving).
+One can easily confirm this up close, or even from afar.
+The city is just a beauty beyond compare.
 But it needs quite an immersion before full appreciation given the language difference, cultural mismatch, and a long list of other things people collectively hate about France.
 It's one of those cities that get even more breathtaking with time.
+So I needed to actually leave, to breath, once in a while.
 One of my favorite escape points is this medieval neighbor called Perouges known for the famous galettes, the major filming site for The Three Musketeers, notably packed with friendly neighborhood cats.
 It was nice, I had to be there twice.

 Spontaneous weekend hikes and naturally walks on parks and more (Mont Pilat, Mont Thou , Lacroix Laval, Mirabel Jonage, etc.)

-Before coming to Europe, outdoors and mountains were a regular thing in my system.
+Before coming to Europe, outdoors and mountains were the regular things that fuels me to navigate around.
 I did a handful of hikes in the Baltics despite it being a region generally flat, so it will be a shame to not have a decent count in France after staying for a whole year.
-I had spent quite some time in the middle of nowhere, having maps but getting lost anyways.
-Such times will now forever hold a special place in my core.
+And I was a bit happy that I had spent quite some time doing such, in the middle of nowhere, having maps but getting lost anyways.
+Such times now forever hold a special place in my core.

 Serious talks in Sirius

 Three of my favorites in Lyon, and France in general, are cheese, wine, and croissant.
-Cheese and wine were the regular suspects in my grocery list (because, price??), then there was my addiction to croissants, which truly ate a huge chunk in my budget.
-On a close fourth is beer, particularly pints of 'em from Sirius,
+Cheese and wine were the regular suspects in my grocery list (because, how the hell could the price be that low?), then there was my addiction to croissants, which truly ate a huge chunk in my budget.
+On a close fourth is beer, particularly pints of them from Sirius,

-a bar by the Rhône, during those random weekend and after-work beer sessions.
-But more importantly, it was the people I had beer with, and spent most of those days navigating the stirring yet isolating period of not understanding what was going on, that made the place special as advertised 😕
+a cosy bar by the Rhône, during those random weekend and after-work sessions.
+But more than anything, I think it was the people I had these drinks with, whom I spent most of those days, navigating the stirring yet isolating period of not understanding what was going on, that made the place special as advertised 😕

 La Fête de la Musique

-Of the few events and festivals I managed to attend in Lyon, the music festival is among the top-tier ones.
-On normal days, free music in the streets make me genuinely happy from those regular accordion performances along Charpennes, to those random guitar recitals near Bellecour.
-Having all of these in a grander scale during the music festival, my heart burst at the seams with joy and appreciation – for all the good things I had on those fleeting moments, in exchange of what I had to leave behind.
+Of the few events and festivals I managed to attend in Lyon, the music festival is among the top-tier ones, I would say.
+On normal days, free music in the streets make me genuinely happy– from those regular accordion performances along Charpennes, to those random guitar recitals near Bellecour.
+Having all of these in a grander scale during the music festival, my heart burst at the seams, with joy and appreciation– for all the good things I had on those fleeting moments, in exchange of what I had to leave behind.

 When million lights lit up Lyon ( Fête des Lumières )